-The College is housed in sixteen main buildings.
-All are substantial brick structures with modern equipment, heated by steam from a central plant and lighted by electricity.
+The College is housed in seventeen main buildings.
+All are substantial brick structures with modern equipment, and heated by steam from a central plant.

 Swayne Hall contains class rooms and the college offices.
 It was purchased in 1867 and named after General Wager B. Swayne, then of the Freedman's Bureau, who interested himself in its purchase.
 This is the first building of the College.